readthedocs/blog/default-python-3.rst

-If your project does require Python version 3.3 or 3.4, you can only select these versions if you also specify ``stable`` build image for your project's :ref:`readthedocs:config-file/v2:build.image` configuration option.
+If your project does require Python version 3.3 or 3.4, you can only select these versions if you also specify ``stable`` build image for your project's :ref:`readthedocs:config-file/v2:build.image (legacy)` configuration option.
 As we release new versions of our build image, this ``stable`` image will eventually lose support for Python 3.3 and 3.4, so it's suggested that your project upgrade to a supported version of Python.